-The last threat to identification is that the outsourcing firms may be unobservably different than the firms in the matched control group in a way that violates the assumptions.
+The last threat to identification is that the outsourcing firms may be unobservably different than the firms in the matched control group.
 Assumption 1 relies on outsourcing decisions occurring because of exogenous changes in outsourcing costs.
 The fact that outsourcing increases after the Hartz reforms do suggest that cost reduction plays a role.
 However, outsourcing remains at a high level several years after those reforms, and occurred prior to them.
 What causes this variation in timing and which firms outsource?
 Evidence suggests it is driven by availability and cost of contract workers, as well as technical feasibility.50